dralshehri/hijridate/docs/background.md

 (12 December 1924 CE).
 However, the calendar has been printed and distributed separately by the Saudi government since 1346 AH (1927 CE).

-The calendar is widely used in Saudi Arabia, especially by the governmental sector.
+The calendar is widely used in Saudi Arabia, especially by the public sector.
 Official documents, political letters, health care records, and education certificates, are just examples of many other documents that are dated by the Hijri calendar.